 By uploading the data about the users and objects, a machine can search for the associations independently and propose a new object in the nearest time.

-Recommendation systems that are based on ML are used for both scientific and business purposes.
+Recommendation systems using machine learning are used for both scientific and business purposes.
 In business, such systems are designed to give the customer information about the service or the item that they might be interested in.
-Depending on the business type, the recommendation system can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.
+Depending on the business type, the machine learning algorithms for recommendation system can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.

 In the crossing point of the user with the item, there is a box with a rating.
 This rating shows the user’s level of interest in the item.
 The problem is, many users rarely rate the items that are available in the system.
 Because of that, the result table turns out to be very loose and mostly empty.